Analysis: Tougher terms: why the EU is paying more for new COVID shots - NewsBreak

 BARGAINING POWER

-All the vaccines used in Europe have been shown to have a beneficial impact, but those made by AstraZeneca (AZN.L) and Johnson & Johnson , have faced restrictions on their use in the EU because of concerns they can in rare instances lead to blood clots.
+All the vaccines used in Europe have been shown to have a beneficial impact, but those made by AstraZeneca and Johnson & Johnson, have faced restrictions on their use in the EU because of concerns they can in rare instances lead to blood clots.

 While the bargaining power of Pfizer/BioNTech and Moderna has increased, additional EU demands are likely to raise the costs of making and delivering vaccines.